mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/dynamic-stats-frontend/index.md

 # Enabling dynamic port allocation for multiple pools
 Assigning the port used for the stats endpoint dynamically enables you to deploy more than one pool on an agent node without manually setting different values for each pool.

-By leveraging dynamic port allocation:
+By leveraging dynamic port allocation, you can:
-- You can deploy multiple pools on the same agent without worrying about port conflicts.
+- Deploy multiple pools on the same agent without worrying about port conflicts.
-- You can avoid the limitations imposed by using the default stats port 9090 which restricted you to deploying only one Edge-LB pool per agent.
+- Avoid the limitations imposed by using the default stats port 9090 which restricted you to deploying only one Edge-LB pool per agent.
-- You can eliminate the need to identify and specify manual port assignments for Edge-LB pools running on the same agent.
+- Eliminate the need to identify and specify manual port assignments for Edge-LB pools running on the same agent.